New Legislation Passed in the 2015 General Session:

-The proposed rules are published in the March 15, 2013 edition of the Utah State Bulletin and is available in PDF (official) and HTML (convenience) formats.
+Proposed Administrative Rules are published in the November 16, 2016 edition of the Utah State Bulletin and are available in PDF (official) and HTML (convenience) formats.

 Alcohol Server Training Program

 In 1987, Utah became the second state in the country to require training for all on-premise alcohol servers.
 Ten states now have mandatory server training laws and six have voluntary programs.

 Training for the responsible service of alcohol was not the government’s idea.
 Before 1987, Utah’s hospitality industry was already providing this training on a voluntary basis through programs developed by the National Restaurant Association and the American Hotel & Motel Association.
 The resulting legislation established a mandatory Alcohol Training and Education Seminar for employees of businesses that serve alcohol for consumption on the premises.